 - In what ways do I anticipate students will represent their thinking about the mathematics?

 - How does the mathematics in this lesson connect to previous concepts as well as future concepts? (para.
 5)

 There is more than one kind of learning.
 In 1956 Benjamin Bloom identified three domains of learning: cognitive, affective, and psychomotor.
-The cognitive domain focus on knowledge or mental skills; the affective on the growth of feelings, emotions, attitudes; and the psychomotor on manual or physical skills (Clark, 2010).
-Within Bloom's Taxonomy, the cognitive domain contains six levels: knowledge, comprehension, application, analysis, synthesis and evaluation.
-The taxonomy, which was revised in 2001, now has levels of remembering, understanding, applying, analyzing, evaluating, and creating (Forehand, 2005).
+The cognitive domain focus on knowledge or mental skills; the affective on the growth of feelings, emotions, attitudes; and the psychomotor on manual or physical skills (Clark, 2013).
+Within Bloom's Taxonomy of Learning Domains, the cognitive domain contains six levels: knowledge, comprehension, application, analysis, synthesis and evaluation.
+The taxonomy was later revised in the mid-90's and now has levels of remembering, understanding, applying, analyzing, evaluating, and creating (Clark, 2013; Forehand, 2005).
 You can learn more on the Revised Bloom's Taxonomy at the Educational Origami web site.

 Students should work at all levels of the taxonomy.
 It should not be viewed as a ladder, however, nor as a framework for differentiated instruction (Tomlinson & McTighe, 2006, pp. 119-120).
 The taxonomy is helpful for breaking down state standards into meaningful components as teachers plan their instruction.
 Planning for instruction will be elaborated upon in Part 3 of this essay on content and curriculum mapping.

 Charles White (2007) provided a closer look at how Bloom’s Taxonomy provides levels of understanding to guide teaching and assessing knowledge.
 Teaching for each level has different instructional strategies and testing techniques.

 and recitation fall within the knowledge level.
 Teachers might rely on a